Connecting the time evolution of the turbulence interface to coherent structures: Results

 In the following, a comparison of the conditional averages of terms in (\ref{equation:eq2}) among the different flow cases is presented.
-For an easier quantitative analysis, in figure \ref{fig:fig10} the conditional averages are shown against the curvilinear abscissa $s/R$.
+For an easier quantitative analysis, in figure \ref{fig:fig12} the conditional averages are shown against the curvilinear abscissa $s/R$.
 As can be noticed, all three terms of equation (\ref{equation:eq2}) have similar trends independently of the flow cases.
 In particular, moving from $s/R=-6$ in the direction of increasing $s/R$, the stretching term decreases, reaching a minimum at about $s/R\approx -2$.
 Continuing in the in the direction of increasing $s/R$, $(\delta_{ij}-n_{i}n_{j})S_{ij}$ starts to increase and after an inflection point at $s/R=0$, it reaches a maximum at $s/R\approx +2$ and then it decreases again.
 The behavior just described is more intense for the stratified cases, where the minimum of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ at $s/R\approx -2$ is negative.
 For $Ri0$, the $(\delta_{ij}-n_{i}n_{j})S_{ij}$ has the same behavior but it never reaches negative values.
 Interestingly, the inflection point of $(\delta_{ij}-n_{i}n_{j})S_{ij}$ happens exactly at $s/R=0$.
-A possible mechanism that generates the tangential stretching/compression at the leading/trailing edge of the TNTI surface near the vortical structures is schematically depicted in the inset of figure \ref{fig:fig10}.
+A possible mechanism that generates the tangential stretching/compression at the leading/trailing edge of the TNTI surface near the vortical structures is schematically depicted in the inset of figure \ref{fig:fig12}.
 Here the arrows indicate the conditional average flow direction of the fluid motion between boundary of the OECS and the TNTI (blue) and in the turbulent region below the OECS (black).
 As can be seen, at the leading edge the flow tends to stretch fluid elements, when projected on the tangent to the TNTI surface.
 Conversely, at the trailing edge, fluid elements are compressed along the direction tangent to the TNTI.
+In the mechanism just described, the faster the fluid layers beneath the structures, the higher the difference between the relative maximum and minimum of the stretching term.
+As $Ri$ increases, faster and more horizontal layers of fluid are known to form in the turbulent region.
+These layers might be responsible for the observed difference among the flow cases.
+We also note that in the conditional average stretching shown in figure \ref{fig:fig12}, the positive contribution of the larger scales is superimposed to the mechanism just described.
+This is why, for $Ri0$ the relative minimum of the stretching term never reaches negative values.
+Finally, it is worth noting that the formation of the positive-negative double-peak seen for $Ri22$ is compatible with the more symmetric stretching observed in figure \ref{fig:fig6}.